NILD01/node-red-contrib-operatelogic/README.md

 - In manual mode, a start/stop command from `msg.auto` will not be accepted.
 - In auto mode, a start/stop command from `msg.manual` will not be accepted.

+## Settings

-## Rules
+### Rules
 Rules can be added/removed.
-In these rules, you can check flow or global variables against string, number, boolean, flow, and globals  with operators.
+In these rules, you can check flow or global variables against string, number, boolean, flow, or globals with operators:
-These operators are:

 - `==`: equal
 - `!=`: not equal
 - `>`: greater
 - `<`: less
 - `incl`: includes

+For every rule you can choose in which mode it has to be checked (`manual` or `auto`).

+When a start command is issued, all specified rules will be checked according to the chosen mode.
+If all rules are true, the output (output 1) returns the "on" state specified in settings `state on`.
+When a specific rule becomes false, an 'off' command is executed specified in settings `state off`.

+### Settings

+- **Restart After Fault**:
+  - Checked: When a specific rule becomes false, an 'off' command is executed.
+Once the rule (all rules) return to true, a new 'start' command can be initiated to restart.
+  - Unchecked: The system will automatically restart when all rules are true.
+- **Check Interval**: Time interval (in seconds) for checking the rules.
+- **Initial Mode**: Initial operation mode (`manual` or `auto`).
+Restarts of Node-RED will keep the mode in memory.
+This is only for a complete restart of your Node-RED system.
+- **State On/Off**: The output command `"on"`/`"off"` can be modified to any boolean, string, or number.

 <img src='https://raw.githubusercontent.com/NILD01/node-red-contrib-operatelogic/main/img/rules2.png' >

-For every rule, you can choose in which mode it has to be checked.

-Connect the **"OperateLogic"** node with other nodes in your Node-RED flow.
-Send messages to the node to change the operation mode (`manual` or `auto`) and give `start`/`stop` commands as in the example flow below.
+All settings and rules can be adjusted at any time and will immediately take effect.

 ## Outputs